loydvalp/School_District_Analysis/README.md

 ![](Images/top_5_challenge.PNG)

 Below are snapshots of the missing data from the ninth graders in Thomas High School.
-By looking at the charts about in the project summary and also this summary, the only grades that were affected were the ninth grades of Thomas High school.
-The other school scores and percentages stated the same.
+By looking at the charts in this summary, the only grades that were affected were the ninth grades of Thomas High school.
+The other school scores and percentages stayed the same.
 See charts below:

 Math by Grade